-withdrawn from Identification tool Please explain Row 1 0 About the same Water stressed areas are determined using an internal company water model, created with the help of a third party consultant, that leverages two leading industry tools including the WWF Water Risk Filter and WRI Aqueduct tool.
+areas with water stress withdrawn from areas with with previous Identification tool Please explain Row 1 <not Applicable ></not <not Applicable></not WRI Aqueduct Water stressed areas are determined using an internal company water model, created with the help of a third party consultant, that leverages two leading industry tools including the WWF Water Risk Filter and WRI Aqueduct tool.
 We also consider internal information such as geographic specific water audits at our resorts and water risk assessments when evaluating the risk level of each region that we operate in and to determine the company's overall water risk exposure.
 To determine whether a property is located in a water stressed area, we average the final risk scores from WWF and WRI, and consider a threshold of greater than 3, which is aligned with industry standards, to be a water stressed region.
-100% of our properties including The Venetian Resort Las Vegas, Sands Bethlehem, Marina Bay Sands, and all properties under Sands China Ltd. scored between 2.4 and 2.7, falling into 'some or moderate risk' category.
+100% of our properties including The Venetian Resort Las Vegas, Marina Bay Sands, and all properties under Sands China Ltd. scored between 2.4 and 2.7, falling into 'some or moderater risk' category.
 According to this approach, we currently do not operate nor withdraw water from any areas that are considered to be a water-stressed region.
-Compared to the previous year, our water withdrawal from water stressed regions as needed and further consider specific model indicators such as baseline water stresses and water gruentity to influence and guide our corporate and property specific water stratagy.
+Compared to the previous year, our water withdrawal from water stressed areas is the same, as last year we also did not withdraw water from water stressed areas.
+As we understand that water issues and risks dynamically change over time, we evaluate our water stressed regions as needed and further consider specific model indicators such as baseline water stress and water quality to influence and guide our corporate and property specific water strategy.